bbauska/meta-react-basics/README.md

 you are bound to write code that throws errors, for a variety of reasons.

-Sometimes it\'s just about writing the wrong syntax.
-Other times it\'s about not thinking of all the possible scenarios and all the possible ways that things can go wrong in your code.
+Sometimes it&apos;s just about writing the wrong syntax.
+Other times it&apos;s about not thinking of all the possible scenarios and all the possible ways that things can go wrong in your code.